poemm/C_ewasm_contracts/test/README.md

 ```

 DETAILS AND WARNING: This test framework uses testeth and hera.
-The author of this test Makefile and scripts often struggles with testeth and hera.
-Debugging Ewasm contracts may be difficlut using these tools.
+The author of this repository often struggles with testeth and hera.
+Debugging Ewasm contracts may be difficlut using these tools unless one is familiar with them.
 A better Ewasm testing/debugging framework is needed.
-Some details about how we use testeth follow.
+Some details about testeth follow.
 In testeth, to "fill" a test means to convert it from a <name>Filler.yml to <name>.json.
 We use a script to generate <name>Filler.yml for a given wasm blob and test vectors.
 The act of filling also performs the test, so filling may be sufficient for testing.
-If you also wish to run a filled .json test, see the Makefile recipe for test.
+If you also wish to run a filled .json test, see the Makefile recipe called `test`.

 BONUS: We have experimental support for benchmarks, see the Makefile.
 But our tools are not optimized for speed.
 See the Makefile recipe for test.